 It is time again for the “Secret recipe club” reveal!
 I am sure you all know what the club is about, but for the few of you who still don’t know about it, here goes a brief explanation.
 It is a great concept… each month you are assigned a participating food blogger to make a recipe from and in turn someone else will be assigned your blog.
 All you have to do is choose a recipe, make it and blog about it on the specified date.
 The only rule is to keep it a secret!
 If you are interested in learning more, or want to join the club, please visit the Secret recipe club website.

-Thank you so much for a delicious recipe Mary Anne and Mariel!
-Please, make sure you drop by Feast on the Cheap and check out their beautiful site!
+Thank you so much for an amazing recipe Desiree!
+Please, make sure you drop by Desiree at SteakNPotatoesKindaGurl and check out her beautiful site!
+Continue reading

 The February Daring Cooks‘ Challenge was hosted by Audax of Audax Artifex.
 The challenge brought us to Greece with a delicious, flaky spanakopita – a spinach pie in a phyllo pastry shell.